 Rent, Communications, and Utilities.
-The budget for rent, communications, and utilities decreases by \$1 million in 2021, or 12.6 percent, for a budget of \$7.2 million.
+The budget for rent, communications, and utilities decreases by \$1,038,000 in 2021, or 12.6 percent, for a budget of \$7.2 million.
 This funding pays for space-related costs, telecommunications services, data capacity contracts, and information technology network support.
 The decrease in 2021 is primarily due to the termination of a lease for office space in Alexandria VA and the elimination of payments for the NCUA Central Office Building note from the Share Insurance Fund, which would be retired by paying off all principal balances using surplus 2020 travel funds.

 Administrative Expenses.
-Administrative expenses increase by \$0.4 million in 2021, or 7.0 percent, for a budget of \$6.0 million.
-The increase to the administrative expenses budget category largely results from including the anticipated costs of employee relocations in the 2021 budget.
+Administrative expenses increase \$0.6 million in 2021, or 9.8 percent, for a total budget of \$6.2 million.
+The increase to the administrative expenses budget category largely results from including in the 2021 budget the anticipated costs of employee relocations.
 In 2020, employee relocation costs were paid from surplus salaries and benefits funds available at the end of 2019.

 Contracted Services.
-Contracted services expenses increase by \$4.9 million in 2021, or 11.4 percent, for a total budget of \$48.3 million.
+Contracted services expenses increase by \$4.5 million in 2021, an increase of 10.3 percent compared to 2020, for a total budget of \$47.8 million.
 The increase in spending for contract services primarily results from the operating and maintenance costs that will result from deployment of the MERIT system.